mlarocca/mlarocca.github.com/_posts/2014-01-22-pathsjs_ractive.markdown

 3. [Context](http://learn.ractivejs.org/nested-properties/2/).
 Each section tag from Ractive provides context for nested properties.
 Even for anonymous objects (like the one returned from the call to Pie): curves is actually Pie(...).curves, and sector in the next line is Pie(...).curves.sector

-4. Attributes.
-They are automatically updated too.
+4. Attributes: they are automatically updated too.

-5. The number of elements doesn't matter, nor does their order: __Ractive__ takes care of every thing.
+5. The number of elements doesn't matter, nor does their order: __Ractive__ takes care of everything.
 It even animates elements creation/disposal (see transitions on dataset change).

 6. Animations: it's unlikely that they will slow down your page (as it usually happens), since __Ractive__ handles them using a single animation loop, see [here](http://learn.ractivejs.org/animation/1/).